saeed-wahab/tax-calculator/README.md

 ## Tax-cal
-1.A Pay As You Earn tax calculator
+* A Pay As You Earn tax calculator
-2.Tax Rates from Ghana Revenue Authority
+* Tax Rates from Ghana Revenue Authority